Dyadic double/debiased machine learning for analyzing determinants of free trade agreements: The Dyadic Double/Debiased Machine Learning

 holds for all $\eta\in \mathcal T_N$ for some positive sequence $\{\lambda_N\}_N$ such that $\lambda_N=o(N^{-1/2})$.
 We refer readers to \citet{CCDDHNR18} for detailed discussions of the Neyman (near) orthogonality, including its intuitions and a general procedure to construct scores $\psi$ satisfying it.

 Throughout, we will consider structural models satisfying the moment restriction (\ref{eq:existance_condition}) and either form of the Neyman orthogonality conditions, (\ref{eq:Neyman_orthogonal_condition}) or (\ref{eq:Neyman_near_orthogonal_condition}).
-We first focus on the cases with linear Neyman orthogonal scores $\psi$ of the form

-We will later extend this framework to nonlinear and nonseparable scores in Section \ref{sec:nonlinear} with a different set of assumptions.
-Two of the most frequently used instances of linear Neyman orthogonal scores $\psi$ satisfying \eqref{eq:existance_condition}, \eqref{eq:Neyman_orthogonal_condition}, and \eqref{eq:linear_score} are presented as examples below.
+As a concrete motivating example of the above abstract formulation, Example \ref{sec:example_logit} below presents the logit dyadic link formation models, which we consider for our main application in this paper.
+In addition, we also present a couple of simpler examples with the linear regression models and the linear IV regression models in Appendix \ref{sec:two_examples}.